 Here’s what I do to beat the heat.

 Cover up.
 In addition to preventing road rash and injuries, some good riding gear also helps regulate your body temperature in virtually all riding conditions.
-My daily riding kit in this heat consists of an RSD Truman Perf waxed canvas riding jacket, Speed and Strength Kevlar riding jeans, RSD Rourke leather gloves, RSD Fresno riding shoes, a standard cotton bandana, and either my full-face Biltwell Gringo S helmet with a dark tinted chrome mirror face shield or a Bell Vortex helmet with a Transitions shield.
+My daily riding kit in this heat consists of an RSD Truman Perf waxed canvas riding jacket (read my review of this awesome jacket) or Reax Apex Pro jacket, RSD or Rokker riding jeans (the single layer Rokker jeans are much better when temps rise into triple digits), RSD Rourke leather gloves, RSD Fresno perforated riding shoes, some sort of breathable neck gaiter, and either the uber-versatile Scorpion ST1400 Carbon, Bell Eliminator, or (especially when the ride might carry over from day to night and I need the photochromic shield) a Qualifier DLX MIPS.

 At first thought, one may think that level of coverage is a one-way ticket to heatstrokeville, what with all those thick textiles, leathers, and what-not trapping all that heat, right?
 Removing layers of clothes would seem to be the sensible thing to do when it’s hot.
 Just remember that heat transfers from the hotter source to the cooler one.
 When it’s over 98°, the hotter source is the air, and the cooler one is your body.
 You’re not actually trapping the heat in, you’re blocking it out.
 If properly covered, the heat has to het through your jacket, gloves, riding pants, riding shoes or boots, and helmet before it can get to you.